 If you're a TDF member, be sure to log in to your account to see what we're selling as ticket inventory changes frequently.

-The York Theatre at Theatre at St. Jean's, 150 East 76th Street near Lexington Avenue in Midtown East
+The York Theatre at Theatre at St. Jean's, 150 East 76th Street near Lexington Avenue on the Upper East Side

 Begins November 24.
 Closes January 2, 2022.

 Four-time Tony nominee Randy Skinner (42nd Street, Ain't Broadway Grand) directs and choreographs this musical revue featuring iconic Irving Berlin songs from classic movies such as Top Hat, Holiday Inn, Easter Parade and White Christmas.
 The York Theatre Company excels at these old-fashioned evenings and we're thrilled that the troupe has found a temporary home at the Theatre at St. Jean's while its permanent venue is repaired post-flood.
 There's no business like show business!